adepierre/SniffCraft/README.md

 There are two options in the conf file regarding authentication. ``Online`` must be true to connect to a server with authentication activated.
 SniffCraft will prompt you instructions on the console to log in with a Microsoft account (only the first time, will use cached credentials for the next ones, you can cache multiple Microsoft accounts using different ``MicrosoftAccountCacheKey``).

+Depending on the version you are using, there are additional restrictions regarding authentication:
+- for versions up to 1.18.2, you can use any client you want ("cracked" or regular with any account) as long as you are authenticated with a valid account in sniffcraft.
+- for versions 1.19 to 1.19.2, there are two subcases:
+    - if the server has the option `enforce-secure-profile` set to false, then it's the same as for < 1.19 versions, you can use any client you want.
-You **can** use the same account for your client and for Sniffcraft, as the client is considered offline.
-For 1.19+ versions, if the server has the option secure-profile set to true you **must** use the same account to connect both your client and sniffcraft.
-Otherwise you'll be kicked out for signature mismatch as soon as you try to send a chat message.
-If you want to be sure Sniffcraft is using the latest certificates for your account, you can set botcraft_cached_credentials\["MicrosoftAccountCacheKey"\]\["certificates"\]\["expires_date"\] to 0 and Sniffcraft will then get the latest one from Mojang server.
+    - if the server has the option `enforce-secure-profile` set to true, then you **must** use a client authenticated with the **same** account you are using in sniffcraft.
+Otherwise you will be kicked out for signing key mismatch as soon as you try to send a chat message.
+- for version 1.19.3, you can once again use any client you want ("cracked" or regular with any account).
+However, the server will refuse chat messages (without kicking you out though) if `enforce-secure-profile` is set to true as they won't be signed.
+Chat will probably be supported for this version when I figure out a way to do it properly.

+If you want to be sure Sniffcraft is using the latest certificates for your account (for 1.19+ versions), you can set botcraft_cached_credentials\["TheMicrosoftAccountCacheKeyYouSet"\]\["certificates"\]\["expires_date"\] to 0 and Sniffcraft will then retreive the latest ones from Mojang server.

 ## Dependencies